Household Safety: Preventing Burns, Shocks, and Fires

 - Always turn the cold water on first and turn it off last when running water in the bathtub or sink.

 - In the tub, turn kids away from the faucet or fixtures so they're less likely to play with them or accidentally turn on the hot water.

-- Don't drink hot beverages or soup with a child sitting on your lap, or carry hot liquids or dishes around kids.
+- Don't drink hot beverages or soup with a child sitting on your lap, or carry hot liquids or dishes near kids.
 If you have to walk with hot liquid in the kitchen (like a pot of soup or cup of coffee), make sure you know where kids are so you don't trip over them.

 - Don't hold a baby or small child while cooking.

 - Turn pot handles toward the back of the stove every time you cook.